borkod/CYC2025/presentation.md

 - Additionally, various business units may have many AWS Accounts.
 - Environments (e.g. DEV, TEST, PROD) are often broken up into different AWS accounts.
 - Temporary accounts (e.g. for developers, or sandbox environments or POC)
-- Many organizations uses AWS Control Tower, AWS Landing Zone Accelerator (LZA) or other automation pipelines to programmatically create AWS accounts at scale.
+- Many organizations use AWS Control Tower, AWS Landing Zone Accelerator (LZA) or other automation pipelines to programmatically create AWS accounts at scale.
 - In these scenarios, automation can create AWS IAM OIDC Provider in each account.
-- At scale, we need automation for OIDC configurations
+- At scale, we need automation for OIDC configurations.

 -->
 ## Need for automation at scale